The challenge of learning how to paint with watercolors is controlling the water and paint.

 We bring attention to a focal point by using warm verses cool colors.

 We also use contrasting values.

-I painted him with New Gamboge.
-I added a bit of blue to grey down the fins.
+He is painted with New Gamboge.
+Add a bit of blue to grey down his fins.

 The eyes and mouth are a combination of red and blue that makes a black.